Skip to content

 The problem it addresses

 Architecture knowledge is scattered across tools that don't talk to each other.
 The ArchiMate model lives in Archi or Sparx EA.
+UML and sequence diagrams live in PlantUML or Enterprise Architect.
+Architecture sketches and workshop outputs live on Miro, Excalidraw, or draw.io.
 Architecture decisions live in Confluence or Markdown ADRs.
 The service catalog lives in Backstage.
 API specs live in Swagger.
 Deployment topology lives in Terraform.
 Quality requirements live in someone's head.

 What's in this repository